hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Writes: Up to 1,000 records /s
 		- Maximum Total Writes rate: up to 1MB/s.
 This is including partition keys
 	- Kinesis Stream data capacity:
-		- It is a function of stream's shards #
+		- It's a function of stream's shards #
 		- Its total capacity is the sum of shards capacities
 	- Data consumers:EC2 instances that analyze the data inside those shards
 	- Once the data is analyzed and something is done with it, the data can then be stored in different places